NIVANorge/datasetcreator/README.md

 ## Creating datasets

 The different entrypoints can be listed with `poetry run dscreator --help`.
-By default data will be saved to the `./catalog` folder, setting the enviroment variable `STORAGE_PATH` changes this.
-The program will restart from the last point in time using a restart file from the give storage location.
+By default data will be saved to the `./catalog` folder, this is changed using the enviroment variable `STORAGE_PATH`.
+The program uses a restart file from the give storage location to create new slices in time.

 ### Examples